designerbrett/trestles-hugo/site/content/post/obamacare-may-be-taking-away-your-san-clemente-chiropractic-coverage.md

 ---
 title: Obamacare may be taking away your San Clemente Chiropractic coverage
 date: 2013-09-03T16:52:00.000Z
-tags: ["chiropractor san clemente" "San Clemente Chiropractic" "San Clemente Chiropractor" "Obamacare"]
+tags: ["chiropractor san clemente", "San Clemente Chiropractic", "San Clemente Chiropractor", "Obamacare"]
 description: >-
   It has been a very difficult time for many physicians over the years as the insurance game has grown more and more restrictive and competitive.
 However,